ridiculousfish/littlecheck/README.md

 - littlecheck currently only supports `#` comments.
 Other commenting styles would be straightforward to add.
 - littlecheck does not yet support the rich set of substitutions of `lit`, only `%s` and `%%`.
 - littlecheck does not support the `CHECK` and `CHECK-NEXT` distinction.
 All lines are expected to be present, except that empty output lines are ignored.
+- littlecheck permits leading whitespace on matching lines and does not yet support something like the `--strict-whitespace` option to FileCheck.

 # License